PhotoPay/photopay-ios/README.md

 You can find information about usage context at the beginning of [this section](#blinkid_recognizers).

-### <a name="payment_card_recognizers"></a> Payment / Debit card recognizers

-For all recognizers, you can find information about usage context at the beginning of [this section](#blinkid_recognizers).

-#### <a name="payment_card_single"></a> Payment / Debit card front and back side recognizers
+#### <a name="payment_card_combined"></a> Payment / Debit card front and back side recognizers
-The [`MBPaymentCardFrontRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBPaymentCardFrontRecognizer.html) and [`MBPaymentCardBackRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBPaymentCardBackRecognizer.html) are used for scanning the [front and back side of Payment / Debit card](https://en.wikipedia.org/wiki/Payment_card).
+The [`MBBlinkCardRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBBlinkCardRecognizer.html)is used for scanning the [front and back side of Payment / Debit card](https://en.wikipedia.org/wiki/Payment_card).

-#### <a name="payment_card_combined"></a> Payment / Debit card combined recognizer
-The [`MBPaymentCardCombinedRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBPaymentCardBackRecognizer.html) scans back side of Payment / Debit card after scanning the front side and combines data from both sides.

-#### <a name="elite_payment_card_single"></a> Elite Payment / Debit card front and back side recognizers
-The [`MBElitePaymentCardFrontRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBElitePaymentCardFrontRecognizer.html) and [`MBElitePaymentCardBackRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBElitePaymentCardBackRecognizer.html) are used for scanning the front and back side of elite Payment / Debit card.

 #### <a name="elite_payment_card_combined"></a> Elite Payment / Debit card combined recognizer
-The [`MBElitePaymentCardCombinedRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBElitePaymentCardCombinedRecognizer.html) scans back side of elite Payment / Debit card after scanning the front side and combines data from both sides.
+The [`MBBlinkCardEliteRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBBlinkCardEliteRecognizer.html) scans back side of elite Payment / Debit card after scanning the front side and combines data from both sides.

 ### <a name="documentFaceRecognizer"></a> Document face recognizer
 The [`MBDocumentFaceRecognizer`](http://photopay.github.io/photopay-ios/Classes/MBDocumentFaceRecognizer.html) is a special type of recognizer that only returns face image and full document image of the scanned document.
 It does not extract document fields like first name, last name, etc. This generic recognizer can be used to obtain document images in cases when specific support for some document type is not available.